Planar Multi-link Swimmers: Experiments and Theoretical Investigation Using "Perfect Fluid" Model: Discussion

 \section{Discussion}

 We now discuss the results and make some observations regarding the comparison between the experiments and the numerical simulations based on the theoretical model.
 It is important to note that the theoretical model of ``perfect fluid'' is highly simplistic and thus limited.
 It does not account for many realistic effects that are obviously present in the experimental prototypes, listed as follows.
 First, the model does not account for drag forces generated due to the fluid's viscosity \cite{morgansen2002trajectory,crespi2008online,porez2014improved}.
 It also ignores the effects of hydrodynamic interaction between the links \cite{kanso2005locomotion,melli2006motion}, and of vortex shedding that enhances propulsion \cite{tallapragada2015self,zhu2002three}.
 These effects have been previously modelled by other works as mentioned above.
 Nevertheless, these more accurate models are significantly more complicated, and result in a major increase in computational resources and run-time complexity, while symmetries and time-invariance of the low-dimensional ``perfect fluid'' model are typically lost.
 Second, the model assumes an unbounded fluid domain, while reflected waves from the pool's walls can have a significant effect on the robot's motion.
 This effect has been strongly observed for the five-link swimmer, whose larger total length ($120cm$) becomes comparable to the dimensions of the pool.
 Third, as mentioned above, the experimental swimmer prototype floats while only small portion of the links is submerged in the fluid, whereas the theoretical model assumes that the entire swimmer is submerged, and thus ignores the effects of surface tension at the water-air-swimmer interface.
-Additionally, the theoretical model considers only planar horizontal (gravity-free) motion, while the real swimmer can undergo off-plane motion.
+Additionally, this work focuses on optimizing harmonic inputs only, whereas an important extension can be considering optimization of time-periodic input trajectories of any shape, as done in previous works for dynamic locomotion systems \cite{cortes2001optimal,ostrowski2000optimal} as well as quasistatic motion of multi-link micro-swimmers \cite{tam2007optimal,wiezel2016using,wiezel2018energy,ramasamy2017geometric}.
+Finally, the theoretical model considers only planar horizontal (gravity-free) motion, while the real swimmer can undergo off-plane motion.
 In some experiments, the swimmer has displayed noticeable off-plane rocking motion similar to a gravity-dominated pendulum.
 These oscillations were particularly emphasized in cases of large joint angles and ``U-shaped'' configurations of the swimmer.
 This effect, combined with mechanical limitation on joint angles due to inter-link collisions, did not enable conducting experiments with large stroke amplitudes of the joint angles for corroborating the theoretical predictions of optimal amplitude.
 This task is left as a future challenge, that requires improved mechanical design of the swimmer.